misasa/visual_stage/README.md

 # gem package -- visual_stage

-Provide Ruby API via gem that interacts with VisualStage 2007 via `python package -- vs2007`.
+Ruby API wrapper for VisualStage 2007.
+It provides easy-to-use functions of `python package -- vs2007` for Ruby.

 # Dependency